Space: 1999: Making of Series 2

-In addition to the alien Maya character, to be played by Catherine Schell, numerous other changes were made for what was branded Year Two.
-The most visible change was the absence of Professor Bergman (Barry Morse).
-Morse's departure was due to a salary dispute, but he later claimed that he was glad to leave, and he had told Anderson: "I would rather play with grown-ups for a while."
-With Morse gone, the role of the boffin on Alpha was filled completely by Maya, whose people's science was far in advance of mankind's.
-Also, her character was conceived to be able to provide "outside observation of human behaviour" as had been provided by the character of Mr. Spock on Star Trek.
+In addition to the alien Maya character, to be played by Catherine Schell, who had previously guest-starred in the episode "Guardian of Piri", numerous other changes were made for what was branded Year Two.
+The character of Professor Bergman was dropped due to a dispute over Barry Morse's salary, but Morse later claimed that he was glad to leave, and he had told Anderson: "I would rather play with grown-ups for a while."
+With Bergman gone, the role of the scientist on Alpha was filled by Maya, whose people's science was far in advance of mankind's.
+Her character was conceived to provide "outside observation of human behaviour" as had been provided by the character of Mr. Spock on Star Trek.
 Maya shared Spock's logical approach to problem-solving and advanced intelligence, but differed in that she was a charming, fully emotional person.
-Most importantly, however, her Psychon abilities as a metamorph with the power of "molecular transformation" allowed her to convert herself into any living thing for an hour at a time, were designed to add a certain "wow" factor to the newly revamped series.
-Maya had an impish sense of humour.
-When love-interest Tony Verdeschi offered her some of his home-brewed beer, Maya tried it, then turned herself into Mister Hyde.
-Schell had previously guest-starred as the Servant of the Guardian in the Year One episode "Guardian of Piri".
+Koenig and Russell went from a barely noticeable courtship to a physically passionate, full-fledged romance, in which the devotion ran so deep that they offered to die for each other ("Brian the Brain").